 After forecasting investing activities, we will now learn how to calculate cash flows from financing activities.
 Most financing activity items are calculated by simply comparing the forecast year with the prior year.
 In our model, we included dividends in our financing activity.
 In practice, some organizations include dividend cash flows in operating activities.
 The choice should reflect how dividends are reported in financial statements.

 Free cash flow to the firm (aka Unlevered Free Cash Flow) forecast is the preferred approach when valuing equities using discounted cash flows.
 Free cash flows to the firm can be defined by the following formula:

 FCF to the firm is Earnings Before Interests and Taxes (EBIT), times one minus the tax rate, where the tax rate is expressed as a percent or decimal.
 Since depreciation and amortization are non-cash expenses, they are added back.
 Net capital expenditures and increases in net working capital are then deducted.
 Note that decreases in working capital will be added to the equation.

 Although FCF to the firm is the preferred approach to equity valuation, it is not the only FCF calculation used.
 There is another FCF variant that is used called FCF to equity.

-Free cash flows to equity are used to determine how much cash is available to equity investors after paying off debt interests and satisfying its sustainable obligations.
-In simple terms, FCF to equity is cash flow from operations minus capital expenditures plus net debt issued.
+Free cash flows to equity are used to determine how much cash is available to equity investors after paying off debt interest and satisfying sustainable obligations.
+In simple terms, FCF to equity is cash flow from operations, minus capital expenditures, plus net debt issued.